lereedjr/Predicting-Mortgage-Loan-Defaults/README.md

 Number of Fisher Scoring iterations: 24

 However after running the anova model it produced some better results to work with.
+I utilized the deviance statistic and the model statistics to determine which variables could be removed in order to run the Random Forsest and Decision Tree models.

 Analysis of Deviance Table